-KPA TEMPLATE

-PRIORITY ISSUES KPAS PROBLEM STATEMENT OBJECTIVES STRATEGY PROJECTS PER KPS

-Non-compliance by District and

-local Municipalities on

-devolvement of the Fire-

-fighting function.

-Appointment of Loss of Municipal goods and To safeguard Municipal Conducting workshops and Appointment of qualified

-professional Security services. assets campaigns to Communities Security Firms.

-Companies on safeguarding Municipal

-properties

-HIV/AIDS Ineffective implementation of To reduce HIV and AIDS Awareness campaigns on HIV Appointment of HIV and AIDS
+KPA TEMPLATE PRIORITY ISSUES KPAS PROBLEM STATEMENT OBJECTIVES STRATEGY PROJECTS PER KPS Non-compliance by District and local Municipalities on devolvement of the Fire- fighting function.
+Appointment of professional Security Companies Loss of Municipal goods and services.
+To safeguard Municipal assets Conducting workshops and campaigns to Communities on safeguarding Municipal properties Appointment of qualified Security Firms.
+HIV/AIDS Ineffective implementation of HIV and AIDS programmes To reduce HIV and AIDS prevalence Awareness campaigns on HIV and AIDS Appointment of HIV and AIDS Coordinator.

-HIV and AIDS programmes prevalence and AIDS Coordinator.